Data Poisoning Attacks Against Multimodal Encoders: Experiments

 \mypara{Attack III: multiple target labels} In Attack III, for each dataset, we conduct our poisoning attack with two poisoning goals simultaneously (i.e., \texttt{sheep2aeroplane} and \texttt{sofa2bird} on Flickr-PASCAL, and \texttt{boat2dog} and \texttt{zebra2train} on COCO).
-Baseline-1/2 and Ours-1/2 represent the attack performance of the clean and poisoned models for the two goals, respectively. \autoref{table:multi_label} shows that both goals are achieved by poisoning compared to the baselines.
+Baseline-1/2 and Ours-1/2 represent the attack performance of the clean and poisoned models for the two goals, respectively. \autoref{table:multi_label} shows that both poisoning goals are achieved compared to the baselines.
 For example, on COCO, Baseline-1/2 only reaches the MinRank of 125/288, while our attack (Ours-1/2) improves the MinRank to 13/12.
-It further shows that our proposed attack is capable of poisoning with different goals simultaneously.
+It further shows that our proposed attack can achieve multiple poisoning goals with only a one-time injection of poisoned samples.

-Above all, our poisoning attacks against linguistic modality achieve good performance with a low poisoning rate while keeping the utility on the original test dataset.
-It answers the question that text encoder is also vulnerable to poisoning attacks in a multimodal model.
+Above all, our poisoning attacks against linguistic modality achieve good performance with a low poisoning rate while keeping utility on the original test data.
+It answers the question that the text encoder is also vulnerable to poisoning attacks in a multimodal model.